Founded in 1958, the Cleveland Clinic School of Diagnostic Imaging offers students the following benefits:

 Basic life support for healthcare providers

 Basic Life Support for Healthcare Providers must be completed prior to starting the program.
 Training from only two providers are accepted: Basic Life Support (BLS) for Healthcare Providers from the American Heart Association and CPR/AED for the Professional Rescuer from the American Red Cross.
-Please submit a copy of your CPR card with your application.

 - Health requirements including vaccinations are located in the Program Health Requirements.